-What to choose for website development; a framework or CMS?
+What to choose for website development; a framework or CMS (Content Management System)?
 How do they differ in general and what are the advantages and disadvantages of frameworks and CMS.

 A framework is an add-on over a language, a set of libraries.
-It provides the foundation on which web developers build Applications. while a CMS (Content Management System, content management system) is, in fact, a software that helps create digital solutions, like a website or a web application.
+It provides the foundation on which web developers build Applications.
+While a CMS is, in fact, a software that helps create digital solutions, like a website or a web application.